gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 We can do better than naïve brute force search by implementing some simple heuristics to prioritize more promising contractions first.

 The first heuristic to speed up the naïve solver is pretty intuitive.
 To get from many edges (in the initial graph) to no edges (in a graph with one vertex) we should pick contractions that remove many edges.
 And vertices with more neighbors have a good chance of resulting in large contractions.
-Let's try using <i>vertex degree</i> as a heuristic!
+Let's try using _vertex degree_ as a heuristic!

 ```python
 def iter_nodes_by_degree(G: nx.Graph, nodes: Iterable[str]) -> Iterator[str]: